jroshk/automateddialysis/README.md

 ## conductivity
-conductivity measurement for dialysis with atlas scientific conducitivity probes and ESP32 boards
+conductivity measurement for dialysis with atlas scientific conducitivity probes and EZO interface